garrandall/popular-music-data/tracks/why-leave-us-alone-five-special.md

 Why leave us alone
 Why break up our home
 Why leave us alone
 Why break up our happy home

-Ooh... these changes that you're bringing (Bringing)
+Oh... these changes that you're bringing (Bringing)
 I can't adjust to
 So quickly
 I want to at least try to reach you, hey